SASS vs LESS: What to Choose?

 If your project is running on the Node.js application, you’d require to install the Node compiler.
 There’s one for Go, Python, Ruby, and even C#.

-Also, each of the platform versions may as well need a different version of the compiler so you also need to download the compatible compiler.
+Also, each of the platform versions may also need a different version of the compiler, so you also need to download the compatible compiler.

 2. Functions

-LESS - LESS uses JavaScript for control of values.
-It additionally utilizes predefined values to control HTML components and makes changes with various parts of a template.
+LESS – LESS uses JavaScript for control of values.
+It additionally utilizes predefined values to control HTML components and makes changes to various parts of a template.

 It likewise has values or functions for changing tones like round work, ceil function, floor function, and percentage function.